 A number of cycle routes have now been established in our area and these can be viewed through the following link: www.sustrans.org.uk/walesroutes

-We have recently completed our consultation on an Integrated Network Map for the Rhondda Cynon Taf area.
-This map contains details of the proposed active travel routes that we will seek to deliver over the next 15 years and it has been drawn-up using the information that we received from a previous consultation exercise a few years ago as well as from our examination of a number of statutory documents such as the Council's Local Development Plan.
+In 2021, we undertook a consultation exercise to update our Active Travel Network Map (ATNM).
+This map contains details of the proposed new and improvements to existing active travel routes that the Council will seek to deliver over the next 15 years.
+The ATNM has been drawn-up using information that we have received from our consultation exercise as well as from our examination of a number of statutory documents such as the Council’s Local Development Plan.

 To make sure you're cycling safely, you should adhere to the following recommendations: